-Behind the great altar is the chapel of Rubern. the family of the Burgo-master Rockox, the altar of which is St. Thomas's Incredulity, by Rubens.
+Behind the great altar is the chapel of Rubens. the family of the Burgo-master Rockox, the altar of which is St. Thomas's Incredulity, by Rubens.
 The head of the Christ is rather a good character, but the body and arms are heavy:-it has been much damaged.
-On the inside of the two folding doors are portraits of the Burgo-master and his wife, half lengths: his is a fine portrait; the ear is remarkably well painted, and the anatomy of the forehead is well understood, Her portrait has no merit but painted a portrait of Rockox, a print of which is in his book of heads of eminent men.
+On the inside of the two folding doors are portraits of the Burgo-master and his wife, half lengths: his is a fine portrait; the ear is remarkably well painted, and the anatomy of the forehead is well understood.
+Her portrait has no merit but painted a portrait of Rockox, a print of which is in his book of heads of eminent men.
 It should seem that he was a great patron of the arts: he gave to this church the picture of the great altar, which has been already mentioned.

-Scaglia, which appears to be of Vandyck.

-It is at too great a distance to determine with certainty in regard to its originality.

-I have seen a print of this picture.
+Vandyck.
+Here is a whole length of Alexander Scaglia, which appears to be of Vandyck.
+It is at too great a distance to determine with certainty in regard to its originality, I have seen a print of this picture.